dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 - [Orchestration](app-host-overview.md): A lightweight, extensible, and cross-platform app host for .NET Aspire projects.
 The app host provides a consistent configuration and dependency injection experience for .NET Aspire integrations.
 - [Service discovery](../service-discovery/overview.md): A technique for locating services within a distributed application.
 Service discovery is a key integration of microservice architectures.
-- [Service defaults](service-defaults.md): A set of default configurations intended for sharing amongst resources within .NET Aspire projects.
+- [Service defaults](service-defaults.md): A set of default configurations intended for sharing among resources within .NET Aspire projects.
 These defaults are designed to work well in most scenarios and can be customized as needed.

 Some .NET Aspire integrations also include more capabilities for specific services or platforms, which can be found in the integration specific reference docs.